Skip to Content

 Things to do near Grant

-Paddle, hike Turkey Creek in Palm Bay.
 A scenic kayak outing on Turkey Creek takes you to Palm Bay’s Turkey Creek Sanctuary, where you can explore 3.5 miles of trails.
 Along the way, see dolphins, manatees and other wildlife.
+Read more about Turkey Creek.

-Pelican Island: Oldest bird sanctuary in the US — President Teddy Roosevelt created this wildlife refuge in 1903 to stop plume-hunters from ravishing this three-acre island.
+President Teddy Roosevelt created this wildlife refuge in 1903 to stop plume-hunters from ravishing this three-acre island.
 Spring is a great time to visit.
+Read more about Pelican Island.

 Campgrounds